huntersgordon/Cool-Hacky-iMessage-Terminal/README.md

    end
    ```

 This is a crude remedy to what Apple seems to want to obfuscate.
-Why???
-Let me automate please.

 # What I'm doing: